JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v1.6.1
+* Added mesh control for mat foundations.
+* Added soil pressure calculatiosn for mat foundations.
+* Added docstrings for mat foundations.
+* Mat foundations should still be considered a "beta" feature until further testing and development is complete.

 v1.6.0
 * Added mat foundations to `Pynite`.
 This is still a "beta" feature.
 Mat foundations are functional, but they are still fairly basic and are largely untested.
 They don't yet report soil pressures, or allow for you to set effective strip widths.
 They do support point loads applied to the mat, and they automatically assign soil springs when you supply a subgrade modulus of reaction.
 Use at your own risk.
 * Improved speed for descritizing models with many physical members.